sc-martel93/recipe-book/README.md

 ## TODO

+-Improve register and login pages on mobile

+- Connect registration to server

-- Increase NavBar opacity on scroll
+- Create login auth on server
-- In small push NavBar to hamburger icon on scroll
+- Connect login to server

-- Add ability to edit recipes
+- Add ability to edit recipes client side and server side

-  - server
-  - client
+- Add is vegetarian/gluten free to recipes
+- Add cooktime to recipe
-- Add delete recipe
+- Add optional image to recipe
-  - server
-  - client
+- Add sort options ?

+- Remove Create from explore recipes